VRclass/practicum1-susafighter/README.md

 	* VR simulator
 	* SteamVR
-8. Design an **outdoor enviroment** that includes 2 different spaces that can be visited by the user Consideration for your environment design are (implement at least 4):
+8. Design an **outdoor enviroment** that includes 2 different spaces that can be visited by the user

+* Considerations for your environment are (implement at least 4):
 	1. Skybox:
 		- Change the color of the current skybox to something of your choice
 		- Add a new procedural skybox